-Commissioner of Oaths’ services are offered in person at our Client Service Centres inside City Hall and Ben Franklin Place.
+Commissioner of Oaths’ services are offered in person at four Client Service Centres by appointment only.

 What can and cannot be signed

 The following is small listing of forms a Commissioner of Oaths can sign: